Hampton Forge Titanium Blade Tomadachi Knife for $6

 Please close this dialog and try and again

-Today only, That Daily Deal offers the Hampton Forge Titanium Blade Tomadachi Raintree Chef or Santoku Knife for $6.49 with free shipping.
-That's $19 off and the best price we could find.
+That's tied with our expired mention from two days ago, $19 off, and the best price we could find.
+Buy Now

+That's $3 under our mention from a month ago and the lowest price we've seen.
+(It's the best deal we could find now by $6.)
+Buy Now

+That's tied with our mention from a month ago and $80 less than you'd pay elsewhere.
 Buy Now

 Walmart offers the Rubbermaid TakeAlongs 40-Piece Food Storage Container Set for $8.48.
 Opt for in-store pickup to avoid the $5.99 shipping charge.
 That's a slight drop from our June mention and the lowest price we've seen.
 (It's the best deal now by $4.)
 Buy Now